 Career Conversations with Alan Gravatt

-Ellie and Head of SAM, Alan Gravatt, who took over in September 2019 had a chat about his role, career life and the future.
+Ellie and Head of Strategic Asset Management (SAM), Alan Gravatt, who took over in September 2019 had a chat about his role, career life and the future.

 How are you finding the new job so far Alan?